mozilla-conduit/lando-ui/TEST_PLAN.md

 ### Auth0 Accounts

-1. You will need to be able to login through Mozilla Single Sign On (Auth0) with LDAP credentials that have L3 permissions.
+1. You will need to be able to login through Mozilla Single Sign On (Auth0) with LDAP credentials that have at least L1 permissions.
 See the [Mozilla Commit Access Policy][] for more information.

-2. You will also need to be able to login with another account that does NOT have L3 permissions.
+2. You will also need to be able to login with another account that does NOT have L1 permissions.
 Having 2 LDAP accounts may prove tricky, so it may be helpful to have a colleague that can help test.
 Or talk to the LDAP team to see if they can help out.